JIStream/GTA-Research/OM0-in-GTAV.md

 The plan here is simple: start DM just before you trigger S&F mission.
 Sounds easy but there are 2 problems:

-First problem here is that the game checks ``MISSION_TYPE`` 3 times if you start DM from interactions menu.
-First, it is checked right after you click the option in the interactions menu (``pi_menu``), second time in ``main`` before launching ``director_mode`` script and finally during the initialization of ``director_mode`` itself.
-Only ``director_mode`` script removes the proofs, meaning that you have to pass 2 checks before it starts and fail the last one to trigger removal of proofs.
+First problem here is that the game checks ``MISSION_TYPE`` 2 times if you start DM from interactions menu.
+First, it is checked in ``main`` before launching ``director_mode`` script and the second time during the initialization of ``director_mode`` itself.
+Only ``director_mode`` script removes the proofs, meaning that you have to pass first check before it starts and fail the second one to trigger removal of proofs.
 This alone requires close to frame perfect inputs from the player.

 The second problem is that ``launcher_hunting`` doesn't set proofs on the same frame as it changes ``MISSION_TYPE``.
 It first sets ``MISSION_TYPE`` and then it waits for ``hunting1`` script to load before setting the proofs.
 What that means is that we can end up in the situations where we successfully got the warning screen from ``director_mode`` but still have no proofs set.
 In this case, ``director_mode`` will remove the proofs only for the ``launcher_hunting`` to set them back in few frames.